adarshsosale/housing-prices/report.rst

 we do not need to create a validation set from the training data.

 When used in conjunction with a grid search, this means that more data goes into the training of each model for each parameters.
-This gives us a change of finding a model that outperforms one who would have been found using 3 sets of data (the validation, the training and the testing sets) since some training data would be lost to the validation set.
+This gives us a chance of finding a model that outperforms one who would have been found using 3 sets of data (the validation, the training and the testing sets) since some training data would be lost to the validation set.